-Research and development costs are expensed as incurred, and consist primarily of fees paid to consultants and outside service providers, and other expenses relating to the acquisition, design, development and testing of the Company's products.
+Research and development costs are expensed as incurred and consist primarily of fees paid to consultants and outside service providers, and other expenses relating to the acquisition, design, development and testing of the Company's products.
 Certain research and development activities are incurred under contract.
 In those instances, research and development costs are charged to operations ratably over the life of the underlying contracts, unless the achievement of milestones, the completion of contracted work, or other information indicates that a different expensing schedule is more appropriate.
-Payments made pursuant to research and development contracts are initially recorded as advances on research and development contract services in the Company's consolidated balance sheet and then charged to research and development costs in the Company's consolidated statement of operations as those contract services are performed.
-For the three-month periods ended March 31, 2023 and 2022 research and development costs were \$54,000 and \$48,000, respectively.
+Payments made pursuant to research and development contracts are initially recorded as advances on research and development contract services in the Company's consolidated statement of operations as those contract services are performed.

+For the six-month periods ended June 30, 2023 and 2022 research and development costs were \$101,000 and \$97,000, respectively.
+For the three-month periods ended June 30, 2023 and 2022 research and development costs were \$47,000 and \$49,000, respectively.